 Push Pull relationships

-This is classic push and pull and leaves a relationship full of tension and instability.
+This is classic push and pull relationship and leaves couples full of tension and instability.
 Of course some people thrive on this dynamic but the truth is that no one’s emotions can withstand this kind of emotional roller coaster indefinitely.
 Sooner or later. emotions become frayed and insecurities become insurmountable.

 The typical longevity of this type of relationship is about two years.
 Learn to recognise the dynamic and steer clear of it.
 Pushers are often afraid of commitment and put these emotional barriers in place to control the status of the relationship.
 Sadly, people who experienced a lack of love in childhood might be drawn to this familiar pattern of having to fight for love and become addicted to trying to get the pusher to change their ways, usually unsuccessfully.
 They fear abandonment and try harder to please the pusher which ironically forces the pusher away even further.